binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 The target needs to submit the request, either intentionally or unintentionally.
 The request could appear to the target as any action.
 For example:

-1. Intentionally, by clicking a button on a website that does not appear to have anything in common with the website that the target is already authenticated with by way of Session ID stored in a cookie
+1. Intentionally, by clicking a button on a website that does not appear to have anything in common with the website that the target is already authenticated with by way of Session Id stored in a cookie
-2. Unintentionally, by loading a page not appearing to have anything in common with the website that the target is already authenticated with by way of Session ID stored in a cookie, that, for example, contains an `<iframe>` with a form and a script block inside
+2. Unintentionally, by loading a page not appearing to have anything in common with the website that the target is already authenticated with by way of Session Id stored in a cookie, that, for example, contains an `<iframe>` with a form and a script block inside

 **For No. 1 above**, the action attribute of the form the target submits could be to the website that the target is already authenticated with, thus a fraudulent request is issued from a web page seemingly unrelated to the website that the target is already authenticated with.
 This can be seen in the second example below on line 4.
 The browser plays its part and sends the session Id stored in the cookie.
 NodeGoat has an excellent example attack step by step: